-“I encourage all leaders to proactively provide education and resources to these Soldiers to help them regain their individual readiness,” advised Sergeant Major of the Army Michael A. Grinston.
+“I encourage all leaders to proactively provide education and resources to these Soldiers to help them regain their individual readiness,” said Sergeant Major of the Army Michael A. Grinston.

-Dr. James A. Helis who heads up the Army Resilience Directorate said, “Leaders should ensure nutrition counseling, weight management and behavior modification resources are available to the Soldier.”
+Dr. James A. Helis, Director of the Army Resilience Directorate, said “leaders should ensure nutrition counseling, weight management, and behavior modification resources are available to the Soldier.”

-Army Wellness Centers and medical treatment facilities offer a range of advice and assistance, including informal body fat assessments and education, to help Soldiers maintain optimal body composition through healthy eating, sleep and physical fitness activities.
-The AWC at Fort Lee can be contacted at 804-734-9255.
+Army Wellness Centers and medical treatment facilities offer a range of advice and assistance, including informal body fat assessments and education, to help Soldiers maintain optimal body composition through healthy eating, sleep, and physical fitness activities.

-This exception to policy applies to regular Army, National Guard and Reserve Soldiers.
+This exception to policy applies to the Regular Army and the U.S. Army Reserve.